MESAHub/mesa/docs/source/developing/code_style.rst

 Each named critical block will be executed by one thread at a time.
 Different named critical blocks can be executed at the same time.
 However, all unnamed critical blocks act like one block and thus can not be executed in parallel.
-Therefore you should always named your OMP critical blocks to ensure the best performance.
+Therefore you should always name your OMP critical blocks to ensure the best performance.

 Do not name your OMP critical block with a name that has already been used for a variable, procedure, module or any other object.